beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 ```

 #### Operation Overview
 Let's consider an application in needs of credentials to connect to an endpoint.
-These values need to be encoded in based64 to avoid being truncated.

 ```bash title="Encoding the values in base64"
 echo 'admin' | base64